Mandan, Hidatsa, and Arikara Nation: Tribal reorganization

 Following the creation of the contemporary Fort Berthold Reservation in 1886, the Bureau of Indian Affairs forced tribal members to leave Like-a-Fishhook Village and take up individual allotments.
-The stated purpose of the reservation was to enable the Mandan, Hidatsa, and Arikara “to obtain the means necessary to enable them to become wholly self-supporting by the cultivation of the soil and other pursuits of husbandry.”
+The stated purpose of the reservation was to enable the Mandan, Hidatsa, and Arikara "to obtain the means necessary to enable them to become wholly self-supporting by the cultivation of the soil and other pursuits of husbandry."

 Tribal leaders spent three decades petitioning the United States government to receive fair compensation for the lands ceded by the executive orders of 1870 and 1880.
 The tribe was eventually awarded $2.2 million as compensation in 1930.

 Under the Indian Reorganization Act of 1934, the tribes formed a tribal government which they called the Three Affiliated Tribes, a sovereign tribal nation.

+The Fort Berthold Indian Reservation consists of 988,000 acres, of which 457,837 acres are owned by Native Americans, either as individual allotments or communally by the tribe.

 Garrison Dam

 In response to severe flooding on the lower Missouri River in 1943, Congress passed the Flood Control Act of 1944 and authorized the creation of the Garrison Dam.

 In order to construct the dam, the US government needed to purchase 152,000 acres of agricultural land in the Fort Berthold Reservation that would be flooded by the creation of Lake Sakakawea.
 Threatened by confiscation under eminent domain, the tribes were forced to accept $5 million in exchange for their lands.
-This amount was increased to $7.5 million in 1949, but it hardly compensated for the loss of 94% of the tribe’s agricultural land.
+This amount was increased to $7.5 million in 1949, but it hardly compensated for the loss of 94% of the tribe's agricultural land.

 The majority of tribal members were forced to relocate far-flung, unproductive parcels of land.
 The construction of Garrison Dam almost totally destroyed the traditional way of life for the Three Affiliated Tribes and made them much more dependent on the federal government.